A data storage system with a lock to represent data retention policyA data storage system with a lock to represent data retention policy

 Moreover, failure to comply with data retention regulations can result in severe consequences, including hefty fines, legal action, and reputational damage.
 It is crucial to regularly review and update your data retention policy to ensure it aligns with any changes in regulations.
 Additionally, organizations must educate their employees on the importance of complying with data retention policies and the potential consequences of non-compliance.

-See also How to prepare a study plan for ITIL Foundation certification exam
+See also How to memorize programming concepts for OCPJP certification exam

 Best practices for managing and maintaining data under a retention policy